jrh05/MathHelpRoom/SIGN_IN_HELP.md

 Signing Out
 -----------

 If there are cadets currently signed in to the room, the home page will provide a button to allow them to sign out.
-It wil provide a list of all of the cadets currently signed in with checkboxes to select one or more cadets to sign out.
+It will provide a list of all of the cadets currently signed in with checkboxes to select one or more cadets to sign out.
 The app will ask for a confirmation of the names of cadets selected, and will remove them from the room and log the departure time.
 When the room returns to a state with zero cadets, it will archive the recent sign-ins into the Excel file.

 Download File
 -------------